Olamideawolola/Human_Resource_Analysis_with_powerBI/README.md

   ## HR Analysis Video Presentation

-  The Project was thouroughly expalained Orally using loom video websites
+  The Project was thouroughly expalained using loom video websites

   This is the link to the video: